rafaelssantos/time-counter/README.md

 # Timer

-Implementation of React Native example of timer from Koder.
-(Url: https://www.koder.com.br/blog/construindo-seu-primeiro-aplicativo-com-react-native/).
+A simple React Native example App of a time counter.
+The original source code can be found in https://www.koder.com.br/blog/construindo-seu-primeiro-aplicativo-com-react-native/).